ktaylor63/southeast/site/content/law-enforcement.md

 Wildlife officers are stationed at designated ports that are used for all movement of wildlife, including for commercial, non-commercial, scientific, or personal purposes.
 They work to ensure that all animal materials moving across state and country borders, both alive and dead, have been lawfully harvested and traded.

-### Designated Ports
+### Designated ports

 There are five ports located in the Southeast Region:

 - Atlanta, Georgia
 - Louisville, Kentucky
 - Memphis, Tennessee
 - Miami, Florida
 - New Orleans, Louisiana

 [Learn more about how to legally import or export your commercial wildlife shipment.](https://www.fws.gov/le/commercial-wildlife-shipment.html)

-## Illegal Wildlife to Import or Transport
+## Wildlife that is illegal to import or transport

-### Injurious Wildlife
+### Injurious wildlife

 Injurious wildlife are mammals, birds, amphibians, reptiles, fish, crustaceans, mollusks and their offspring or gametes that are injurious to the interests of human beings, agriculture, horticulture, forestry, wildlife or wildlife resources of the United States.
 Plants and organisms other than those listed above cannot be listed as injurious wildlife.